AMSP-04/NETN-CBRN/NETN-CBRN.md

 #### CBRNDamageEnum8

 The triage levels used in the CBRNDamageEnum8 enumeration uses the ‘T system’ to denote the priority of treatment for casualties where the levels are defined as:
-a.
-T3 – Delayed priority.
+*	T3 – Delayed priority.
-b.
-T2 – Urgent priority.
+*	T2 – Urgent priority.
-c.
-T1 – Immediate priority.
+*	T1 – Immediate priority.
-d.
-T4 – Expectant priority (treatment would be ineffective).
+*	T4 – Expectant priority (treatment would be ineffective).

 Figure 10-5: CBRN_Casualty Interaction.